Scott-Ain/pi_nodejs_GarageDoor/README.md

     * `PASS=` Whatever you want your password to be
 5. Run `npm start` to launch the server

 When you make a POST request to the server, follow this structure:
 `http://ipaddresshere/API/switches/door1?password=yourpassword`
-Curl ona linux box is great for this
+Curl on a linux box is great for this.
 eg:
 curl --data "" http://youripaddress:8000/API/garages/door1?password='yourpassword'